nordic-institute/X-Road/doc/Protocols/pr-messtransp_x-road_message_transport_protocol.md

     f) For REST messages, write the part containing the body-less portion of the REST request (content-type `application/x-road-rest-request`).
 This part contains HTTP request line and HTTP headers.
 Calculate the hash of this part.

-    * Some headers must be added (replaced if one already exists) by the security server, for example `x-road-request-id`
+    * Some new headers must be added (replaced if one already exists) by the security server, for example `x-road-request-id`

     * Some headers must be removed, for example `User-Agent`